Henderson Field (Midway Atoll)

 Henderson Field (IATA: MDY, ICAO: PMDY, FAA LID: MDY) is a public airport located on Sand Island in Midway Atoll, an unincorporated territory of the United States.
 The airport is used as an emergency diversion point for ETOPS operations.
 It is one of three airfields named after Major Lofton R. Henderson (killed in the Battle of Midway during WWII), together with Henderson Field on Midway's Eastern Island, and Henderson Field in the Solomon Islands.
 The airfield now provides access to Midway Atoll National Wildlife Refuge.

 The airfield operated until 1993 as Naval Air Facility Midway.
 Its construction was begun by Seabees of the 1st Naval Construction Battalion in July 1942 as a bomber strip.
 After transition from the U.S. Navy to the Department of the Interior, the airport was subsidized by Boeing until 2004.
-Since 2004, the U.S. Fish and Wildlife Service has fully supported airport operations and maintenance with some assistance from the Federal Aviation Administration.
+Since 2004, the U.S. Fish and Wildlife Service has owned the airport, but subcontracted airport operations and maintenance, with financial assistance from the Federal Aviation Administration.